Lunarbel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-lists all the files with a .gif extension in the current directory and all its sub-directories
+displays all users and their home directories, sorted by users